Yandex Cloud

 9. Under Connection, find the Endpoint and Path to database fields and save their values.
 You will need them to configure a connection to the database.

-You can create a YDB database by calling the yc CLI utility.
+You can create a YDB database by calling the yc CLI tool.

 yc ydb database create test --serverless